Sick of It All: Death to Tyrants (2005–2007)

 In early 2005, Sick of It All signed to Abacus Recordings to record the follow-up to Fat Wreck Chords' Life on the Ropes.
 The new album, titled Death to Tyrants, was released on April 18, 2006.
 AllMusic wrote with this album “Sick of It All continues to breathe life into an often oversaturated and stale hardcore scene.
 That same year they headlined the Persistence Tour alongside other hardcore bands such as Madball and Terror.
+Throughout 2006 Sick of It All, toured the US with bands such as Dropkick Murphys, First Blood and The Warriors.
 The group played their 20th anniversary show at the B.B.
 King Blues Club & Grill in New York City on September 17, 2006.
+They also went on a European tour during the winter of that year with Terror and Madball.

 The band toured with AFI and The Dear & Departed in early 2007.
+During March of that year Sick of It All once again toured the US with Dropkick Murphys however during the tour frontman Lou Koller suffered a back injury leading to them dropping off the tour mid way through.
+They then rescheduled their European tour with Wisdom in Chains to September and held a separate tour with Madball in November.
+In early 2008 Sick of It All embarked on a US headlining with Death Before Dishonor, Madball and Wisdom in Chains serving as support.

 A tribute to the band, titled Our Impact Will Be Felt, was released on April 24, 2007, and includes covers from artists such as Bane, Bleeding Through, the Bouncing Souls, Ignite, Comeback Kid, Hatebreed, Himsa, Madball, Most Precious Blood, Napalm Death, Pennywise, Rise Against, Sepultura, Stretch Arm Strong, the Suicide Machines, Unearth, and Walls of Jericho.